danzeeeman/Code-Toolkit-Python.A.Fa24/00_Week_1.md

 As you can see the word is actually 3 different tokens. the letter _s_ the suffix _ome_ and the word _here_

-So let look at this diagram for the steps for feeding a phrase into a tokenizer and then into a model.
+Let look at this diagram for the steps for feeding a phrase into a tokenizer and then into a model.

 ![Tokenizer Steps](images/tokenizer_steps.png)

-the goal of tokenizers is to transform natrual language into something a computer can understand and perform operations on:
+The goal of tokenizers is to transform natural language into something a computer can understand and perform operations on:

 So these bit of code